curl/everything-curl/libcurl-http/download.md

 An HTTP transfer also includes a set of response headers.
 Response headers are metadata associated with the actual payload, called the response body.
-All downloads will get a set of headers too, but when using libcurl you can select whether you want to have them downloaded (seen) or not.
+All downloads get a set of headers too, but when using libcurl you can select whether you want to have them downloaded (seen) or not.

 You can ask libcurl to pass on the headers to the same "stream" as the regular